 Our program for Ativan addiction is centered on the 12-step model of recovery and has a high success rate of helping many individuals with addiction problems.
 We have a variety of techniques that will not only address your addiction problem, but any other mental illnesses you may be experiencing.
 We are here to get you on the right path to recovery and help you to achieve a sober life full of new opportunities.

-Types of therapy used to treat ativan use disorders at Mount Regis Center in Salem, VA
+Types of therapy used to treat Ativan abuse at Mount Regis Center in Salem, VA

 Over the years we have learned that the best approach to addiction treatment is a combination of detox, medication management, and therapeutic interventions.
 When you first get to our recovery center you will be fully assessed in order to determine your physical, medical, and mental needs.
 Depending on your addiction level you may begin the treatment in detox.